 “It’s the best gift my parents could have possibly given us at this stage of life.”

-Comments like this are common among adult children whose parents live in continuing care retirement communities (CCRCs), sometimes referred to as life plan communities.Research reveals that family members who care for an aging loved one often experience clinically significant signs of depression, have less time available to spend with friends and other family members, and sacrifice financially by taking time away from their careers or retiring early.
+Comments like this are common among adult children whose parents live in Life Plan communities.Research reveals that family members who care for an aging loved one often experience clinically significant signs of depression, have less time available to spend with friends and other family members, and sacrifice financially by taking time away from their careers or retiring early.

-It’s no wonder then that those whose parents are happily living in a continuing care retirement community consider it a gift.
-A study of 3,700 family members of CCRC residents revealed that 93% feel that the CCRC is providing good services to their loved ones and 77% would be likely or very likely to consider a CCRC for themselves in the future.
+It’s no wonder then that those whose parents are happily living in a Life Plan community consider it a gift.
+A study of 3,700 family members of residents revealed that 93% feel that the Life Plan Community is providing good services to their loved ones and 77% would be likely or very likely to consider a Life Plan Community for themselves in the future.

 Cited as the most important features of the community were transportation services, availability of a fitness center, housekeeping services, walking or biking paths, emergency call systems, and the availability of assisting living and healthcare services.